-Sources of Scope 3 emissions Reason for change Emissions value (%) Direction of change Comment Purchased goods & services Change in output 1.3 Increase In 2015 DEXUS has renewed its commitment to the carbon neutral program.
-Using guidance from the Department of Environment, DEXUS has reviewed its reported Scope 3 sources and has committed to expanding its boundary from 2015.
-The new boundary includes the following Scope 3 sources reported for the first time: Hotel accommodation, Telecommunications, Water: Share of base building potable water consumption, Wastewater: Share of base building wastewater for offsite treatment, Office supplies and stationary, Postage, courier and freight, Food and catering, IT equipment purchases, IT data warehousing.
-Together these additional sources added 416 tCO2-e to DEXUS's scope 3 emissions.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Emissions reduction activities 4.1 Decrease During the FY15 reporting period, DEXUS achieved a reduction in fuel and energy related Scope 3 emissions of 1258 tCO2-e or 4.1% against FY14 for like-for-like properties.
-Scope 3 emissions from fuel and energy related activities have decreased across DEXUS operations primarily due to a number of integrated, targeted emissions reduction activities which have reduced energy use and associated transmission and distribution losses.
-These include major plant replacements and upgrades, DEXUS's resource consumption reduction targets, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for Building Services Managers to ensure optimal building performance and best practice building management and engineering.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Acquisitions 12.1 Increase During the FY15 reporting period, DEXUS acquired or obtained operational control over several properties.
-As a result of additional properties being included as new sources of GHG emissions there was an increase of 3,751 t.CO2-e or 16.4% in fuel and energy related Scope 3 emissions reported.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Divestments 1.3 Decrease During the FY15 reporting period, DEXUS divested several properties which has contributed to a 408 t.CO2-e or 1.8% reduction in fuel and energy related Scope 3 emissions reported.
-Fuel-and energy- related activities (not included in Scopes 1 or 2) Change in methodology 0.9 Decrease During FY14 DEXUS completed transition to a new Environmental Data Reporting System.
-As part of this transition, DEXUS reviewed and enhanced its dataset for FY14 to replace estimated data with actuals where data had been received after the previous reporting deadline, and to include incidental emissions sources including stationary fuels and leakage from air conditioning refrigerants in order to align datasets and reporting periods with data reported under the NGER Act.
-Together these changes resulted in a reduction of 294t.CO2-e or 0.9% of Scope 3 emissions reported.
+Sources of Scope 3 emissions Reason for change Emissions value (%) Direction of change Comment Purchased goods & services Change in physical operating conditions 0.2 Increase In 2016 Dexus's emissions from purchased goods and services has increased by 57 tCO2-e due to increased consumption of catering by increased staff numbers against the previous year.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Emissions reduction activities 4.7 Decrease During the FY16 reporting period, Dexus achieved a reduction in fuel and energy related Scope 3 emissions of 1,490 tCO2-e or 4.7% against FY15 for like-for-like properties.
+Scope 3 emissions from fuel and energy related activities have decreased across Dexus operations primarily due to a number of integrated, targeted emissions reduction activities which have reduced energy use and associated transmission and distribution losses.
+These include major plant replacements and upgrades, Dexus's resource consumption reduction targets, the installation of sub and smart meters, retail centre building upgrades and plant replacements, increased training for Building Services Managers to ensure optimal building performance and best practice building management and engineering.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Acquisitions 3.2 Increase During the FY16 reporting period, Dexus acquired or obtained operational control over several properties.
+As a result of additional properties being included as new sources of GHG emissions there was an increase of 1,024 t.CO2-e or 3.2% in fuel and energy related Scope 3 emissions reported.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Divestment 2.5 Decrease During the FY16 reporting period, Dexus divested several properties which has contributed to a 778 t.CO2-e or 2.5% reduction in fuel and energy related Scope 3 emissions reported.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in methodology 1.0 Decrease Dexus has observed minor changes to its FY15 inventory post-reporting due to the continued capture of billing data which was received after its reporting deadlines.
+In addition, energy retailers have revised invoiced quantities for a selected number of invoices.
+Together these ongoing data management changes have improved the accuracy of Dexus's inventory with estimated data replaced by actual data.
+Together these changes resulted in a decrease of 319 t.CO2-e or 1.0% of Scope 3 emissions reported.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in boundary 1.3 Increase In its FY16 disclosure Dexus included a restatement of energy and emissions figures for QV Melbourne following clarification of a metering boundary between base and tenant consumption, and resolution of metering and billing issues which has added 12,100GJ to the energy footprint.
+This these changes resulted in an increase of 405 t.CO2-e or 1.3% of scope 3 emissions reported.